rafaeldff/nixosconfig/docs/SECRETS-BLOG.md

-# Building a Secure API Key Management System for Development

-As developers, we constantly juggle API keys - OpenAI tokens, GitHub access keys, cloud provider credentials.
-The traditional approaches all have problems: hardcoding them is dangerous, environment variables are scattered across shell profiles, and dedicated password managers interrupt the development flow.
-Here's how I built a secure, seamless solution using Linux desktop standards and direnv.
+# Managing API Keys in Development with System Keyrings and direnv

+Developers often struggle with API key management during development.
+Common approaches like hardcoding keys in files, storing them in shell profiles, or manually copying from password managers each have significant drawbacks.
+This post explores using the existing Linux desktop keyring infrastructure combined with direnv for a more secure and convenient approach.

-## The Problem: API Keys Everywhere
+## The Problem with Current Approaches

-My development workflow was becoming a security nightmare.
-I had API keys in:
+Development workflows often involve API keys scattered across various locations:
 - `.bashrc` exports (visible in process lists)
-- Random `.env` files (easy to accidentally commit)
+- `.env` files (risk of accidental commits)
-- Copy-pasted from password managers (tedious and error-prone)
+- Copy-pasted from password managers (tedious workflow)
-- Hardcoded in config files (we've all done it)
+- Hardcoded in config files (security risk)

-What I needed was a solution that was:
-- **Secure**: Keys encrypted at rest, never in plaintext files
-- **Automatic**: No manual copying from password managers
-- **Per-project**: Different projects need different keys
-- **Standards-based**: Work across different Linux environments
+An ideal solution would be secure (encrypted at rest), automatic (no manual copying), per-project (different keys for different projects), and standards-based (portable across Linux environments).

-## The Key Insight: Your Desktop Already Has a Keyring
+## Using the Desktop Keyring

-Every modern Linux desktop ships with a secure keyring system - GNOME Keyring, KWallet, or compatible alternatives.
-These systems:

-- Store secrets encrypted on disk
+Modern Linux desktops include secure keyring systems - GNOME Keyring, KWallet, or compatible alternatives.
+These systems store secrets encrypted on disk, integrate with login authentication, use the standard freedesktop.org Secret Service API, and unlock automatically at login.
-- Integrate with your login authentication
-- Use the standard freedesktop.org Secret Service API
-- Are already unlocked when you log in

-The breakthrough was realizing I didn't need another tool - I needed to leverage what was already there.
+Rather than adding another tool, we can leverage this existing infrastructure.

 ## Building on the Secret Service API

-The Secret Service API provides a command-line tool called `secret-tool` that makes keyring interaction simple:
+The Secret Service API includes `secret-tool`, a command-line interface for keyring interaction:

 ```bash
 # Store a secret